scottie-l/reading-notes/reading-notes-401/README.md

 - Describe use cases useState() vs useReducer()
 - Why do custom hooks need the use prefix?
 - What do custom hooks usually do?
-- Using any list of custom hooks, research and name one that you think will be useful in your applications
+- Using any list of custom hooks, research and name one that you think will be useful in your applications?
-- Describe how a hook that fetches API data might work
+- Describe how a hook that fetches API data might work?

 - Document the following Vocabulary Terms: